yuchenghuo/orange-bot/README.md

 # Orange Wechat Bot
 An Wechat group chat bot for entertainment, etc.

+## Features

+* Auto reply to messages sent by users in the group.
+* Track members who check-in daily to the group and reward in coins and relationship.
+* Tarot, Zhuge, Zhouyi, and other fortune-telling methods.
+* Remind users of their following Bilibili streamers status.
+* Add your own features.

 ## Prerequisites
 * [Python 3.7+](https://www.python.org/downloads/)
 * [Salmon Cross API](https://www.salmoncross.xyz/)